-✓ Additional Eligibility Criteria for a Disaster Payment Deferral The mortgage loan must not be within 36 months of its maturity or projected payoff date.
-NOTE : If the borrower is otherwise eligible for a payment deferral and the servicer determines that a payment deferral is the appropriate solution based on the borrower's circumstances, then the servicer is authorized to submit a request for a payment deferral through Fannie Mae's servicing solutions system for review and to obtain prior approval from Fannie Mae.
+\checkmark Additional Eligibility Criteria for a Disaster Payment Deferral As of the date of the evaluation, the mortgage loan must not be within 36 months of its maturity or projected payoff date.
+NOTE: If the borrower is otherwise eligible for a payment deferral and the servicer determines that a payment deferral is the appropriate solution based on the borrower's circumstances, then the servicer is authorized to submit a request for a payment deferral through Fannie Mae's servicing solutions system for review and to obtain prior approval from Fannie Mae.